COVID-19Home / COVID-19

 Some things to keep you occupied while you remain at home.

-Follow a three-hour narrow boat trip along the Grand Union Canal in Northamptonshire.
+Relax and unwind as you follow a three-hour narrow boat trip along the Grand Union Canal in Northamptonshire.

 There's no dialogue, no locks, no dogs accidentally falling into the water; just a narrowboat travelling slowly from Blisworth to Weedon.
-I've been told that an hour into the journey you see a heron!

 Audible is making hundreds of audio books available for free during the coronavirus pandemic.
 Simply visit stories.audible.com from any web browser to get started.
 No log-ins, credit card or passwords needed.